Onsombi-Felisha/Employee-Perfomance-Analysis/README.md

 In this plot, the age has the important role in the total number of work experience of an employee where it is a universal truth.

-### TOP 3 IMPORTANT FACTORS
-One of the goals of this project is to find the important feature affecting the performance rating.
-The important features were predicted using the machine learning model(Random Forest Classifier) feature importance technique.From it the Machine Learning Model concluded that the following are the important features:
-1. Employee Salary Hike Percentage
-2. Employee Environment Satisfaction
-3. Years Since the last Promotion
+### Machine Learning Model

-### A TRAINED MODEL WHICH CAN PREDICT THE EMPLOYEE PERFORMANCE BASED ON FACTORS AS INPUTS
+A TRAINED MODEL WHICH CAN PREDICT THE EMPLOYEE PERFORMANCE BASED ON FACTORS AS INPUTS

 A machine learning model was trained using the data and the following are the accuracy scores:
 1. Random Forest classifier - 91%